mpron/mpron.github.io/README.md

+# Mitch Pronschinske's blog

+The following is the readme for the theme I've used for this blog: HPSTR, by Michael Rose

 # HPSTR Jekyll Theme

 They say three times the charm, so here is another free responsive Jekyll theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory...